Richard Marshall interview below.

 See also the Rick Marshall extracts from the film Zodiac here.

-Rick Marshall was investigated by the Napa County Police Department, but nothing tangible emerged and Marshall was in later years cleared from ongoing investigations, shortly before his death in 2008.
+Rick Marshall was investigated by the Napa County Police Department, but nothing tangible emerged and Marshall was in later years cleared from ongoing investigations, shortly before his death in Marin County in 2008.